phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.md

     * `peppol service metadata publisher ca - g2 (peppol root ca - g2)`

 `2018/smp-pilot-truststore.jks` (since 8.6.4)
-* Is the global trust store for OpenPeppol pilot and works as well for SML and SMPs
+* Is the global trust store for OpenPeppol pilot SMPs
 * It is valid from 2018-2028
 * Updated 2024-01-02 removed the old GlobalSign certificates
 * The contained aliases are: